JimmyJHickey/jimmyjhickey.com/index.md

 title: Home
 ---

 Hi, I'm Jimmy Hickey.
 I'm a programmer and statistics PhD student at North Carolina State University.
-You can learn more about my professional background in the resumé section and more about me as a person below.
-In the posts section you will mostly see my homework solutions and some notes.
+You can learn more about my professional background in the [resumé section](resume) and more about me as a person below.
+In the [posts section](posts) you will mostly see my homework solutions and some notes.
+You can see some of my programming adventures in the [projects section](projects).

 ## Hobbies
 * Programming